 Once the composition is done properly, you are ready to mail it to your employer and reach him/her with a printed and signed copy of it.
 But before that, do remember to check for the following dos and don’ts.

 Dos and Don’ts while writing a Resignation Letter —

 Switching jobs brings responsibility for the proper closure of the previous one.
 What could be better than ending it on a positive note?
-Follow all the suggested instructions to write a well-organized resignation letter which meets your requirement.
+Follow all the suggested instructions to write a well-organized resignation letter that meets your requirements.
 And Voila!
 You are ready to begin fresh with your new job.
 Good luck!